 The U.S. Government Printing Office administers the FDLP and serves to provide this network of libraries with the tools they need to keep America informed.

-Source: http://www.gpoaccess.gov/libraries.html
+Source: https://www.doi.gov/library/collections/federal-documents

 Yes, both U.S. and State of Ohio government information is available online.
 The State Library of Ohio houses versions of most Ohio state government documents (and most of these are available online - http://www.library.ohio.gov/LPD/fed_state_docs ).
 You may also search the Muskingum University Catalog to locate various titles.
-Here’s an example of how they will appear in the search results:

 There are several resources that offer examples for citing government information (depending on the citation style you are using.
 This guide provides guidelines and links on the Cite tab.